-PROOF.
-Straightforward from the lock-release rule and the Relay property. \Box
+Proof.
+Straightforward from the lock-release rule.
+(Consider some v whose lock is from the earliest phase from which any lock persists.) \Box

-THEOREM 3.3.
+Theorem 3.3.
 Assume the basic model with Byzantine faults without authentication.
-Assume $N \ge 3t + 1$.
-Then Algorithm 3 achieves consistency, strong unanimity, and termination for an arbitrary value domain.
+Assume $N \ge 4t+1$.
+Then Algorithm 3 achieves consistency, termination and strong unanimity for an arbitrary value domain.